-The new construction costs for Greater Minnesota are relatively low because a sizable share of the activity that we finance in Greater Minnesota is developed by Habitat for Humanity Minnesota.
-With volunteer labor and other donations, they have lower costs than regular developments.
-Besides that, the costs in Table 5 are generally consistent with industry standards.
-Table 6 shows the RSMeans industry-wide costs for new construction (excluding acquisition and some soft costs) in Minneapolis/Saint Paul for different sized homes and designs.
+Excludes projects by Habitat for Humanity and Community Land Trusts

+The costs in Table 5 are generally consistent with industry standards.
+Table 6 shows the RSMeans industry-wide costs for new construction (excluding acquisition and some soft costs) in Minneapolis/Saint Paul for different sized homes.
 Our costs are in line with these benchmarks.

-- The RSMeans construction costs for a 1,600 square-foot 2 story home with an unfinished basement and average class design is \$223,562, which is in the middle of the cost range shown in the Table 6 (\$150,970 to \$302,473). - Assuming that construction costs account for 75 percent of the TDC and that acquisition and additional soft costs account for the remaining 25 percent, the TDC would be \$298,082.

-The \$328,793 median TDC for new construction financed by Minnesota Housing in Minneapolis/ Saint Paul (see Table 5) is relatively consistent with the RSMeans costs, but it is 10% higher.
+- The RSMeans construction costs for a 1,600 square-foot 2-story home with an unfinished basement and average class design is \$247,379, which is in the middle of the cost range shown in the Table 6 (\$181,198 to \$311,098). - Assuming that construction costs account for 75 percent of the TDC and that acquisition and additional soft costs account for the remaining 25 percent, the TDC would be \$329,839. - The \$367,924 median TDC for new construction financed by Minnesota Housing in the metro area (see Table 5) is relatively consistent with the RSMeans costs, but it is 12% higher.

-Table 6: RSMeans Estimated Construction Costs, 2018 (Excluding Acquisition and Some Soft Costs) In Minneapolis/Saint Paul, Average Class, Wood Siding
+Table 6: RSMeans Estimated Construction Costs, 2019 (Excluding Acquisition and Some Soft Costs) In Minneapolis/Saint Paul, Average Class, Wood Siding, Attached One-Car Garage, One Full Bath